How Does Credit Card Interest Work?

 Basically, credit card interest is the amount of money that a credit card company will charge you if you’re late paying back what you spend.
 If you pay your balance on time each month, a credit card company won’t charge you any interest on your purchases.

-How Does Interest Work on a Credit Card?
+How Interest Works on a Credit Card

 If you’ve borrowed money from banks or lenders, you know that your interest payment is expressed as an annual percentage rate or APR.
 This figure includes both interest and additional fees.